I had my luggage, but not a word of German.

 That being said, if you get caught needing a train or bus and you don’t have any cash on hand, most services have some form of ticketing and scheduling app that you can use to both buy and store your tickets, as well as plan your trips.
 These apps will typically accept credit cards, but a word of warning: not all of the apps have the same level of functionality.

-By the way, if you’re an app person (who isn’t, really?) you can also get some handy tools to practice your German as you travel.
-FluentU is a great option to get authentic German practice while you wait for the train or ride the bus—it provides real-world German videos, like movie trailers, music videos, inspiring talks and more.
+By the way, if you’re an app person (who isn’t, really?), you can also get some handy tools to practice your German as you travel.
+FluentU is a great option to get authentic German practice while you wait for the train or ride the bus.

 Each video comes with interactive captions, flashcards and exercises to help you actively build your vocabulary.
 You’ll barely notice how much you’re learning as you watch the fun videos and absorb natural German.
 Grab a free trial while you’re packing for your next trip!